 For further information contact Raphael Gielgen

-Apply now to be part of the Hackathon from February 21st to February 22nd 2018 in Amsterdam.
+to be part of the Hackathon in Stuttgart!

 As the world is in a seamless stage of changes, conceptional solutions that question the status quo and react to our technological, economic, societal and urban conditions are required.